Does the Military Hire Nurses?

 The United States Marines Corps is under the Department of the Navy.
 They use the Navy’s facilities and staff for their medical needs.
+Do nurses work in the Coast Guard?
 Some medical career opportunities are available in the United States Coast Guard, although they do not have a strong medical force.
-The National Guard recruits nurses, such as clinical nurses, flight nurses, surgical nurses and others.
+The National Guard recruits nurses, such as clinical nurses, flight nurses, surgical nurses, and others.

 Prospective nursing students may want to inquire about the Navy’s Nurse Candidate Program (NCP), which can help students pay for medical school.
 Nurses in the Navy may practice on board a ship, at a medical clinic on foreign or U.S. soil, on one of the Navy’s hospital ships, or at another military facility.